iamsaief/everyday-js/README.md

 ## 🤖 Intermediate JS

 JavaScript can be tricky in some cases.
-Let find out some them we have to encounter everyday.
+Let find out some of them we have to encounter every day.

 -   ### Truthy/Falsy value

 Any number except 0 is true.
 If the value of any variable is 0 will return false.
-Simillary, we get falsy result when `undefined`, `null`, `NaN`, `false` is the return value.
+Similarly, we get a falsy result when `undefined`, `null`, `NaN`, `false` is the return value.

 | truthy            | falsy     |
 | ----------------- | --------- |